mlewis7127/qldbguide/content/docs/introduction/interacting-with-qldb.md

 ## Connect to Ledger

-The first step in writing code to interact with QLDB is to create an instance of `QldbDriver`.
-This can be done as shown below, passing in the name of the Ledger to connect.
+The first step in writing to code to interact with QLDB is to create a `QldbDriver`.
+This driver provides a high-level abstraction layer above the transaction data API (QLDB Session).
+It takes care of connection pooling and managing sessions, transactions and retry policies.

 {{< codeblock "language-javascript" >}}

-{
-const { QldbDriver } = require('amazon-qldb-driver-nodejs');
+const { QldbDriver, RetryConfig } = require('amazon-qldb-driver-nodejs');
+const qldbDriver = createQldbDriver();
+function createQldbDriver(
+      ledgerName = process.env.LEDGER_NAME,
+      serviceConfigurationOptions = {},
+) {
+      const retryConfig = new RetryConfig(4);
-const qldbDriver = new QldbDriver(`LedgerName`);
+      const qldbDriver = new QldbDriver(ledgerName, serviceConfigurationOptions, 10, retryConfig);

-function getQldbDriver(){
       return qldbDriver;
-};
+}
+function getQldbDriver() {
+  return qldbDriver;
+}
 {{< /codeblock  >}}

-The constructor for a new `QldbDriver` can take five parameters, although only the first one is mandatory:
+The constructor for a new `QldbDriver` can take four parameters:

 * *ledgerName* - the name of the ledger to connect to
 * *qldbClientOptions* - an object that contains options for configuring the low level client.
 More details can be found [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QLDBSession.html#constructor-details).
-* *retryLimit* - the number of times the driver will retry a transaction which failed (default 4 times)
-* *poolLimit* - the number of sessions the driver can hold in the pool, with the default set to the maximum number of sockets specified in the global agent
+* *maxConcurrentTransactions* - the number of sessions the driver can hold in the pool, with the default set to the maximum number of sockets specified in the global agent
-* *timeoutMillis* - the time the driver will waot for a session to be available before giving up (default 30 secs)
+* *RetryConfig* - config to specify max number of retries, base and custom backoff strategy for retries

+The `RetryConfig` was introduced in version 2 of the Nodejs driver.
+It consists of two attributes:

+* *retryLimit* - tells the driver how many times to retry when there are failures.
+The value must be greater than 0.
+The default value is 4.
+* *backoffFunction* - A custom function that accepts a retry count, error, transaction id and returns the amount of time to delay in milliseconds.
+A default backoff function is provided

 {{< spacer >}}